TheJacksonLaboratory/uconn-r-course/episodes/12-objects.md

     ## attr(,"class")
     ## [1] "automobile"

-You can see the class now shows up.
+You can see that the class now shows up.
 You can also check the class of an object with the `class()` function:

 ``` r
 class(car)